huggingface/transformers/examples/flax/language-modeling/README.md

         --adam_beta2="0.98"
 ```

+Training should converge at a loss and accuracy
+of 1.78 and 0.64 respectively after 18 epochs on a single TPUv3-8.
+This should take less than 18 hours.
+Training statistics can be accessed on [tfhub.de](https://tensorboard.dev/experiment/GdYmdak2TWeVz0DDRYOrrg).

-For more detail on how masked language modeling works, please see [this TODO: (Patrick)]() google colab.
+For a step-by-step walkthrough of how to do masked language modeling in Flax, please have a
+look at [this TODO: (Patrick)]() google colab.

 ## TODO(Patrick): Add comparison with PyTorch GPU/TPU